shaqdeff/Enumerable/README.md

 ### Prerequisites

 - You need to have Code Editor Installed
-- Make sure Nodejs and NPM is installed in your system for linters and libraries
+- Make sure rbenv and rbuild is installed in your system to run ruby

 ### Project Setup